Scripting language: GUI scripting

 With the advent of graphical user interfaces, a specialized kind of scripting language emerged for controlling a computer.
 These languages interact with the same graphic windows, menus, buttons, and so on, that a human user would.
 They do this by simulating the actions of a user.
 These languages are typically used to automate user actions.
-Such languages are also called "macros" when control is through simulated key presses or mouse clicks, as well as tapping or pressing on a touch-activated screen.
+Such languages are also called macros when control is through simulated key presses or mouse clicks, and tapping or pressing on a touch-activated screen.

 These languages could in principle be used to control any GUI application; but, in practice their use is limited because their use needs support from the application and from the operating system.
-There are a few exceptions to this limitation.
+There are a few exceptions to this limit.
 Some GUI scripting languages are based on recognizing graphical objects from their display screen pixels.
 These GUI scripting languages do not depend on support from the operating system or application.

-When the GUI provides the appropriate interfaces, as in the IBM Workplace Shell, a generic scripting language, e.g. OREXX, can be used for writing GUI scripts.
+When the GUI provides the appropriate interfaces, as in the IBM Workplace Shell, a generic scripting language, e.g., Object REXX, can be used to write GUI scripts.

 Application-specific languages

-Application specific languages can be split in many different categories, i.e. standalone based app languages (executable) or internal application specific languages (postscript, xml, gscript as some of the widely distributed scripts, respectively implemented by Adobe, MS and Google) among others include an idiomatic scripting language tailored to the needs of the application user.
+Application specific languages can be split in many different categories, i.e., standalone based app languages (executable) or internal application specific languages (PostScript, XML, gscript as some of the widely distributed scripts, respectively implemented by Adobe, Microsoft and Google) among others include an idiomatic scripting language tailored to the needs of the application user.
 Likewise, many computer game systems use a custom scripting language to express the programmed actions of non-player characters and the game environment.
-Languages of this sort are designed for a single application; and, while they may superficially resemble a specific general-purpose language (e.g. QuakeC, modeled after C), they have custom features that distinguish them.
+Languages of this sort are designed for a single application; and, while they may superficially resemble a specific general-purpose language (e.g., QuakeC, modeled after C), they have custom features that distinguish them.
 Emacs Lisp, while a fully formed and capable dialect of Lisp, contains many special features that make it most useful for extending the editing functions of Emacs.
-An application-specific scripting language can be viewed as a domain-specific programming language specialized to a single application.
+An application-specific scripting language can be viewed as a domain-specific programming language specialized to one application.